 Steps for Finding Underground Water Leaks

 “Out of sight, out of mind” tends to be the philosophy behind plumbing for some homeowners.
-But when things stop working like they should, or your water bill shoots sky-high, it’s time to take action.
+But when things stop working as they should, or your water bill shoots sky-high, it’s time to take action.
 Here are three ways to determine if you have an underground water leak and tips for finding the leak itself:

 - Check Your Water Meter